nukomeet/sethgoesmobile/readme.md

 # Seth goes mobile

-Seth wants a mobile app for his blog.
+Seth would like a mobile app for his blog.
 Let's crowdsource it!

+Full story is [here][http://nukomeet.com/2012/10/Lets_crowdsource_a_mobile_app_for_Seth_Godin/].

 It is still ugly, buggy, etc, but at the same time open source and somehow cross platform.
 Better design would be nice.
+It can be used to read any RSS feed, we just hardcoded Seth's blog in it.

 ## Technologies